-Figure 3.9 Node Editor
+Figure 3.9 Soakaway settings in the Nodes Editor

-The option 'No Infiltration' is used in cases when the there is no infiltration out of the soakaway.
+The option 'No Infiltration' is used in cases when there is no infiltration out of the soakaway.
 The initial water level can be set.

 The 'Constant Infiltration' option provides the functionality of defining a constant infiltration rate out of the soakaway.
 The input required for this option is the Infiltration rate, the porosity of the fill material and the initial water level.